 The Kentucky legislature amended the previous House Bill 9 GRANT program through House Bill 723 sunsetting the previous grant program.
 The new program has made significant changes and will now be administered by the Cabinet for Economic Development.
 Questions about this program can be directed to Mattea Mitchell here at the PADD office.

-Match: based on population
+Application Deadline: applications are accepted on a rolling basis Match: based on population